Frequently Asked Questions

 May I submit more than three letters of recommendation?

-Each candidate is required to submit exactly three letters of recommendation; additional letters will not be reviewed.
+Each candidate is required to submit three letters of recommendation.
 Quality bests quantity.

 I am a re-applicant.
 Do I need to submit my scores and other application information again?